What I Like In Art. 08/14/14

 was a paranoid crazed drinker and womanizer.
 Exactly my kind of guy.
 Though if you have austere monkish clarity in your work,

 that's OK too.

-also extremes.
-I like the intensity of authentic emotional extremes, or the expression of profound feeling states in pure
+extremes.
+I like the intensity of authentic emotional extremes, or the expression of profound feeling states in pure forms,

-forms, and genius forms.
+and genius forms.
 The later Turner.
 Francis Bacon, the Expressionists.
 The Academy holds little of worth for me.
-I
+I love the

-love the German Expressionists, except one, whose name is Ernst Barlach.
-His work was too blunted by technical accomplishment,
+German Expressionists, except one, whose name is Ernst Barlach.
+His work was too blunted by technical accomplishment, weak

-weak compared to the others.
+compared to the others.
 Later I found out they were all self-taught, except for him.
 He went to art school!
-Diluted I
+Diluted I guess

-guess would be the word.
-Here is a prose/poem, or whatever, containing the verbal equivalent of an objet trouve, which I have
+would be the word.
+Here is a prose/poem, or whatever, containing the verbal equivalent of an objet trouve, which I have been

 after his return home from the Second World War.